credativ/plutono/docs/sources/developers/plugins/legacy/review-guidelines.md

 ## HTML and CSS

-For the HTML on editor tabs, we recommend using the inbuilt Grafana styles rather than defining your own.
-This makes plugins feel like a more natural part of Grafana.
+For the HTML on editor tabs, we recommend using the inbuilt Plutono styles rather than defining your own.
+This makes plugins feel like a more natural part of Plutono.
 If done correctly, the html will also be responsive and adapt to smaller screens.
 The `gf-form` css classes should be used for labels and inputs.

 Below is a minimal example of an editor row with one form group and two fields, a dropdown and a text input: